 See APM 2-22 for more information on the City accommodations policy and process.

-It is the employee’s responsibility to promptly complete an Accident Report Form if you’ve suffered from a work-related accident or illness.
+It is the employee’s responsibility to promptly complete an Employee Injury Report (Word / PDF) if you’ve suffered from a work-related accident or illness.
 This accident report should be given to your supervisor.

 If you receive medical care, it is your responsibility to keep your supervisor informed of your medical status (as it relates to your ability to return to work).
 Each time you see a medical provider, you must have them complete a Medical Status Report and return it to your supervisor immediately.